liangjiaxiaoqi/MC2FNet/README.md

 -->

-# MC2FNet: Multi-Scale Cross-Modal Competitive Fusion Network for RGB-D/T Salient Object Detection
+# MC2FNet: Competitive fusion in multimodal networks for enhanced salient object detection

 🎉 **News:** Our paper has been officially accepted by **The Visual Computer**! 🎉